nebula-protocol/nebula-contracts/contracts/nebula-penalty/README.md

 ```

 - `owner`: address of the owner of the `penalty` contract
-- `penalty_params`: the paramters for the penalty contract
+- `penalty_params`: the parameters for the penalty contract

 ## ExecuteMsg